Old Church Slavonic: Bohemian (Czech-Moravian) recension

-Czech (Bohemian) recension is derived from Moravian recension and had been used in the Czech lands until 1097.
-It's preserved in religious texts (e.g. Prague Fragments), legends and glosses.
+The Bohemian (Czech) recension is derived from the Moravian recension and was used in the Czech lands until 1097.
+It was written in Glagolitic, which is posited to have been carried over to Bohemia even before the death of Methodius.
+It is preserved in religious texts (e.g. Prague Fragments), legends and glosses and shows substantial influence of the Western Slavic vernacular in Bohemia at the time.
 Its main features are: